cassidyjames/cassidyjames.github.io/_posts/2021-01-08-replacing-simple-bank.md

 ### [One Finance](https://www.onefinance.com/)

 Looks slick, but no shared/joint account support; however, [Shared Pockets might work](https://help.onefinance.com/hc/en-us/articles/360052767694-Joint-Accounts)!
 Doesn't appear to be as much automation as is built into Simple Expenses, though.
-Currently my front-runner.

 ✔️ **Great app** design; feels distinct and native on Android.
 No dark style support at the moment though. 🙈️

-❓️ **Shared Pockets** instead of a Simple Shared account
+❓️ **Shared Pockets** instead of a Simple Shared account; but I still need to see if this is workable as a replacement.

-✔️ **Pockets** for envelope-style budgeting (replacing Simple Goals)

-❓️ **Expenses**?
-I have to look into this more

-✔️ **Personal account** since that's how One works by default: personal accounts plus Shared Pockets
+✔️ **Personal account** since that's how One works by default: personal accounts plus Shared Pockets.

+❓️ **Pockets** for envelope-style budgeting (replacing Simple Goals).
+But it sounds like you have to mark your card as spending from a Pocket _before_ the transaction, which would be a huge pain; waiting to learn more.

+❓️ **Expenses?** I have to look into Pockets and their automation more.

+**Note:** Someone from One has reached out to me and offered a demo of Shared Pockets, so I am looking forward to that.

 ### [N26](https://n26.com/en-us)